 · Your compensation in relation to your performance.

-The combination of multiple factors will allow a favorable outcome to your request: your sector of activity, your profession, your role within the company, your concrete achievements, but also your behavior during confinement.
+The combination of multiple factors will allow a favorable outcome to your request: your sector of activity, your profession, your role within the company, your concrete achievements, and also your behavior during confinement.

 If you're having trouble seeing how you can ask for a raise without sounding awkward, demanding, or defensive, write a script and repeat what you plan to say to start the discussion: